symonk/pydocs/docs/source/regular_expressions.rst

 Regular Expr: Plus -> +
 ------------------------
 The meta character ``+`` indicates **one** or more repetitions of the preceding character.
-Unlikely the ``*`` there should be at least one character, so for example:
+Unlikely the ``*`` there should be at least one character.
+If used after a character class or capture group it finds the repetions of the character set also.
+So for example:

     .. list-table:: Meta Optional Repetition (+)
         :header-rows: 1